Philip Melanchthon: Early life and education

-Philipp was only eleven when in 1508 both his grandfather (17 October) and father (27 October) died within eleven days.
+Philipp was 11 years old in 1508 when both his grandfather (d.
+17 October) and father (d.
+27 October) died within eleven days of each other.
 He and a brother were brought to Pforzheim to live with his maternal grandmother, Elizabeth Reuter, sister of Reuchlin.

-The next year he entered the University of Heidelberg, where he studied philosophy, rhetoric, and astronomy/astrology, and became known as a scholar of Greek.
-Denied the master's degree in 1512 on the grounds of his youth, he went to Tübingen, where he continued humanistic studies but also worked on jurisprudence, mathematics, and medicine.
-While there he was also taught the technical aspects of astrology by Johannes Stöffler.
+The next year he entered the University of Heidelberg, where he studied philosophy, rhetoric, astronomy, and astrology, and became known as a scholar of Greek thought.
+In 1509, Melanchthon received his B.A. at the University of Heidelberg, and in 1512, his M.A. at Tübingen, where he would teach after obtaining his degrees.
+In 1518, he was called to Wittenberg at the request of his uncle to teach Greek.
+While there, he was also taught the technical aspects of astrology by Johannes Stöffler.

-After gaining a master's degree in 1516, he began to study theology.
-Under the influence of Reuchlin, Erasmus, and others, he became convinced that true Christianity was something different from the scholastic theology as taught at the university.
-He became a conventor (repentant) in the contubernium and instructed younger scholars.
-He also lectured on oratory, on Virgil and on Livy.
+After gaining a master's degree in 1512, he began to study theology at Tübingen.
+Under the influence of Reuchlin, Erasmus, and others, he became convinced that true Christianity was something different from the scholastic theology taught at the university.
+In 1519, he received a B.D. and quickly began collaborating with Martin Luther on a translation of the Bible.